Most people know that kids learn best when they are having fun.

 - Large Shallow Container (optional)

-We used our measuring math station for several days.
+We used our measuring volume math station for several days.

 - Allow the kids to use colored water to explore measurements.
 This is great to do outside on a warm day, or take the activity to the bathtub.